gumacahin/gumacahin.github.io/_posts/2016-10-14-the-kataka-taka.md

 ![a kataka-taka left in-between the pages of a book](http://i.imgur.com/5VcDAzvh.jpg)

-When I was in primary school, I don't do very well.
+When I was in primary school, I didn't do very well.
 Sure I was part of section "A" but I'm not very remarkable.
 I suck at Math and Social Studies.
 I very often miss school for no particular reason.
 But even with such poor performance and attendance the school found me fit to stay in the top section.